ankit9758/FlowBook/README.md

 - Android Studio Arctic Fox or later
 - Kotlin 1.8+
 - Compose BOM 2024.09.00
+- Android SDK 24+ (Android 7.0+)

 ### Installation
-1. The module is already integrated into the main app
+1. Clone the repository
-2. All dependencies are configured in `gradle/libs.versions.toml`
+2. Open in Android Studio
-3. Database is automatically initialized on first app launch
+3. Sync project with Gradle files
+4. Run on emulator or device

 ### Usage
-1. Launch the app to see the dashboard
+1. **Launch the app** to see the dashboard
-2. Tap "Add Expense" to create new expense entries
+2. **Add Expense** - Tap "Add Expense" to create new entries
+   - Fill in title, amount, category, and optional notes
+   - App automatically navigates back after successful addition
-3. Use "View Expenses" to see all expenses with filtering options
+3. **View Expenses** - See all expenses with filtering and grouping options
-4. Access "Reports" for analytics and export features
+4. **Reports** - Access analytics with smart reporting features
+   - Recent expenses shown first
+   - Zero-expense days are filtered out
+   - Export to PDF/CSV with real data

 ## 🎨 UI Components